GPCRmd/gpcrmd-docs/source/submissions.rst

 Pre-submission
 ==============

-In the case that you already have an account you need to log in from the next url: :link:`accounts/login/`.
+In the case that you already have an account you need to log in from `Link <https://www.gpcrmd.org/accounts/login>`_.
 Here, you will need the credencials of your account to acces into the submission form.

 .. image:: _static/gpcrmd_acclogin.png
   :width: 600